Florence’s Story: Minimally Invasive Treatment for Trigeminal Neuralgia

 "During my time at Valley, the staff took great care of me, and the nurses explained step-by-step what was going to happen.
 I have never felt so comfortable."

-After being initially treated four years prior for her trigeminal neuralgia with medication, Port Jarvis native Florence Santini made an appointment with Anthony D’Ambrosio, MD, in 2019 to treat her continued excruciating pain.
+After being initially treated four years prior for her trigeminal neuralgia with medication, Port Jervis native Florence Santini made an appointment with Anthony D’Ambrosio, MD, in 2019 to treat her continued excruciating pain.

 Trigeminal neuralgia is a facial pain syndrome that starts near the top of the ear and travels toward the eye, cheek, and jaw.